-Raising funds is one of the toughest things to do when you start a startup or a small business.
+Raising funds is one of the toughest parts of starting a startup.

 “How to raise funds for startup in India”, “How to get funding for startup” or similar fund-raising questions are the ones, I am asked to answer a lot on Quora.